auth0/lock/README.md

 #### Database options

 - **usernameStyle {String}**: Determines what will be used to identify the user.
 Possible values are `"username"` and `"email"`.
 Defaults to `"email"`.
-- **connection {String}**: Name of the database connection that will be used to authenticate the user.
+- **databaseConnection {String}**: Name of the database connection that will be used to authenticate the user.
 This option doesn't have a default value and must be specified when opening the Lock with a method that provides database authentication.
 - **loginAfterSignUp {String}**: Determines whether or not the user will be automatically signed in after a successful sign up.
 Defaults to `true`.

 #### Other options